MorseAmalgam/TWINGE/README.md

 ### Modules ###
 Check [the wiki](https://github.com/MorseAmalgam/TWINGE/wiki/Core-Modules) for a full explanation of each module's settings and what endpoints/events it implements.
-- **Chat**: Permission options for various chat-related features.
-- **Follows**: Uses ``moderator:read:followers`` to get follower metrics and listen to new follower events.
-No permission dropdowns as it only implements a single scope, with no Manage level.
+- **Chat**: Chat, Whispers, Shoutouts and Announcements.
+- **Follows**: Follower events.
-- **Moderation**: Endpoints and event listeners for moderation tools.
-Bans, unbans, suspicious activity notifications, etc.
+- **Moderation**: Bans, unbans, suspicious activity notifications, etc.
-- **Monetization**: Creates event listeners and endpoints for all Twitch features that involve monetization (Ads, Subscribers, Bit cheers, Hype Trains)
+- **Monetization**: All Twitch features that involve monetization (Ads, Subscribers, Bit cheers, Hype Trains)
-- **Polls / Predictions**:
+- **Polls / Predictions**: Polls and Predictions.
-- **Raids**: Uses ``channel:manage:raids`` to start and cancel raiding other channels, and listens to the channel.raid event (This does not require a permission scope).
+- **Raids**: Raid in events and raid out commands.
-- **Redeems**:
+- **Redeems**: Manages redeems and monitors redemptions.
+- **Stream Info**: Details about the stream (I.E. Current title and game) and the streamer account (I.E. Who they are following)

 #### Third Party Integrations ###
 All modules in this section do not directly communicate with Twitch, but use data (namely the broadcaster and user names/IDs) to cross-reference information.

 - Alejo Pronouns: Automatically enrich user objects with their chosen pronouns, if they have set them at https://pronouns.alejo.io/.
 - SGarner Heat: Listens for interactions from the Heat Twitch extension to capture clicks on the stream area.
+- Better Twitch TV?
+- 7TV?
+- FrankerFaceZ?

 ## Known Issues ##
 Not all modules and endpoints are currently fully implemented.

+The current system doesn't have good support for handling emoji in messages. tmi.gd implements imagemagick to handle emoji *and* animated emoji, both of which sound useful to have.

-There exists a short list of endpoints that I have no plans to implement solely because I don't see a 'safe' use case for them.
+There exists a short list of scopes/endpoints that I have no plans to implement solely because I don't see a 'safe' use case for them, but the list has been lost in computer shuffles over the development of the plugin up to this point.

-But I lost them :)